On the First Day

 New hires typically decide within the first 30 days whether they want to stay in their new position.
 Invest time and effort now!

 A new employee’s arrival on the first day is a big deal.
 Being prepared by ensuring their workspace is set up with everything they need, introducing them to their colleagues and providing a warm welcome makes your new hire feel valued.
 Plan for the first day so they settle in comfortably by making sure they have someone to eat lunch with, show them the break room and/or figure out email.
-Even if you cannot personally assist with all of Day 1, be sure you have a Peer Partner or team member assigned to help their new colleague navigate their new environment.
+Even if you cannot personally assist with all of Day 1, be sure you have a team member assigned to help their new colleague navigate their new environment.

 Tour